 This proposition says that richer countries will choose to have greater state capacity.
-The marginal benefit to investing in fiscal capacity is related to the size of national income, the term $(1+\pi_2)(r_H-r_L)\Omega+r_L(\beta^Jw^J+\beta^Kw^K)$ in (12).
-And, the marginal benefit of investing in legal capacity is proportional to the marginal benefit of better property rights, the term $(r_H-r_L)\Omega$ in (11).
+The marginal benefit to investing in fiscal capacity is related to the size of national income, the term $(1+\pi_2)(r_H - r_L)\Omega + r_L(\beta^J w^J + \beta^K w^K)$ in (12).
+And, the marginal benefit of investing in legal capacity is proportional to the marginal benefit of better property rights, the term $(r_H - r_L)\Omega$ in (11).
 Note that Proposition 4 applies, even if higher wealth or better trading opportunities accrue exclusively to the group that is not in power.
-This is because taxes finance public goods and this creates a common interest in investing even if $\rho = 0$.
+This is because taxes finance public goods and this creates a common interest in investing even if $\rho = 0$ .

-The results in Proposition 4 are consistent with the observation in Figure 1 that the size of the public sector, as well as measures of the protection of property rights are positively correlated with income both across and within countries.
-They are also consistent with the argument by Rajan and Zingales (2003) that financial development is positively correlated with openness to international trade, because the latter expands the returns to reallocating capital.
-These authors present historical evidence that financial development and openness have co-varied, both being high in the period before World War I, low in the interwar period and immediately after World War II, and then higher again in the last 30-40 years.11 We return to the relationship between financial development and income (growth) in Sections 4.3 and 5.4 below.
+The results in Proposition 4 are consistent with the observation in Figure 1 that taxation and financial development are positively correlated with income both across and within countries.
+Note, however, that the causation runs from income to markets rather than the other way round.

+The results are also consistent with the argument by Rajan and Zingales (2003) that financial development is positively correlated with openness to international trade, because the latter expands the returns to reallocating capital.
+These authors present historical evidence that financial development and openness have co-varied, both being high in the period before World War I, low in the interwar period and immediately after World War II, and then higher again in the last 30-40 years.
+We return to the relationship between financial development and income (growth) in Sections 4.3 and 5.4 below.